What is Junior Tranche Debt?

 Repayment of a Junior Tranche

 When a company issues debt, it may group it into either subordinated or unsubordinated debt.
 Unsubordinated debt holders rank higher in the hierarchy than the subordinated debt holders.
-If for whatever reasons, the company is unable to meet its debt obligations, then it may file for bankruptcy in a bankruptcy court.
+If for whatever reason the company is unable to meet its debt obligations, it may file for bankruptcy in a bankruptcy court.
 If the court is satisfied with the request, it will appoint a liquidator who will sell the company’s assets and pay the creditors in order of priority.

 Due to the potential risk of default and loss of capital, junior debt holders should examine a company’s ability to meet its obligations.
 If after liquidating the company’s assets, there are inadequate resources to pay the senior debt holders, junior debt holders face the risk of losing their entire investment.
 Junior debt holders should review the total assets owned by the company, other pending debts, and the company’s ability to pay back its creditors, before deciding whether to lend or not.
 For a risk-averse investor, it is more advantageous to own a claim on the senior debt than on the subordinated debt.